pknight24/pknight24.github.io/index.md

 ### News

+* (Feb.
+2025) I am a visiting researcher at [Department of Mathematics and Statistics, Toulouse School of Economics](https://www.tse-fr.eu/groups/department-mathematics-and-statistics).

 * (Oct.
 2024) I will serve as a reviewer for ICLR 2025.

 * (Aug.
 2024) I gave a talk at JSM 2024 titled *Latent factor point processes for patient classification with electronic health records*.